Kushtrim Mushica: Early career

-Mushica was born in Pristina, SR Serbia, in modern-day Kosovo, which was part of Yugoslavia at the time, he began playing football in 1991 with local side KF Ramiz Sadiku at the age of 6.
-He remained at the club until the Kosovo War led him to move away to Turkey at the age of 14 to live with relatives for three months while his father and older brother remained in Prishtinë.
-He returned to his hometown once his father deemed Prishtinë to be reasonably safe, and soon after the NATO bombing of Yugoslavia came that ultimately ended the war.
+Mushica was born in Pristina, Kosovo, SFR Yugoslavia.
+He began playing football in 1991 with local side KF Ramiz Sadiku at the age of 6.
+He remained at the club until the Kosovo War led him to move away to Turkey at the age of 14 to live with relatives for three months while his father and older brother remained in Prishina.
+He returned to his hometown once his father deemed Pristina to be reasonably safe, and soon after the NATO bombing of Yugoslavia came that ultimately ended the war.
 Following the end of the war, he joined FC Prishtina, the club he had supported as a child, and he was eventually promoted to the first team in 2002 at the age of just 17.

 Senior career

 He joined newly promoted Albanian Superliga side Bylis Ballsh on 21 August 2015 as a free agent.

 In 2017, he joined KF Flamurtari.